JustAlternate/My-EKS/README.md

 ### Observability
 - [X] Access the Kubernetes Dashboard (deployed using helm)
-- [X] Prometheus, Loki & Grafana (in a separate namespace and on another node group, deployed with terraform and the helm provider)
+- [X] Prometheus, Loki & Grafana (in a separate namespace and on another node group, deployed with helm)
 - [X] Add Metrics in each micro-services
-- [ ] Grafana dashboard for our EKS (CloudWatch)
+- [X] Grafana dashboard for our EKS (CloudWatch)
 - [ ] Grafana dashboards for our micro-services
-- [ ] Grafana dashboard for our RDS (CloudWatch)
+- [X] Grafana dashboard for our RDS (CloudWatch)
-- [ ] Node Exporter for our instances
+- [X] Node Exporter for our instances

 ### Scaling and K8S config
 - [ ] Learn, setup and configure HPA (HorizontalPodAutoscaler)